ymsoloranker/my-vibecodings-/README.md

 My vibecoding playground.

-Where I test ideas, build small scripts, and ship code fast.
-No expectations.
-Just execution.
+I learn by building random stuff with AI.
+Nothing here is production ready.
+Just experiments, curiosity and lots of commits.